HACC2021/ChatbotHPU/README.md

 # ChatbotHPU

 Development of a video-based chatbot, which can be implemented into the website via widget.
-The chatbot os created on a free No-Code / Low-Code Tool.
+The chatbot is created on a free No-Code / Low-Code Tool.

 1. Development of the chatbot: